oggewallgren/MATMOD-Modules/Problem Modules/module6/module6.md

 This means that with starting values $3'000$ whales and $700'000$ krill, results changes to $654'963$ krill and $3'351$ whales after $0.6$ years.
 ### d)
+To start of this analysis we use want to see what it looks like along both axises. $k=20000, w=0$.
+We can see that the krill population is going to start off at $20'000$ and then take off like shit!
+The opposite goes for the whales.
+It's going to start start high and then drop to zero, where it will stay.

+Using the same values as in **c)** we get a completely different result.
+Both the values from $k$ and $w$ are pending from high to low, depending on eachother.
+We see that when the krill population is reaching its peak, the population of whales increses drastically and affects the krill population to decrease drastically.
+The same thing happens in reverse when whale population hits its peak.

+Another conclusion we can draw by picking diffrent starting points is that the values start to circle around the equilibrium.
+If the krill is low and whale is high the values are changing, meaning that krill starts increasing and whales decreasing.
+This justifies the equlibrium that we found in b.
 ### e)
 ### f)